 For more information on constructing SQL statements, check out the BigQuery SQL Reference.

-- Censys datasets are extremely wide (often containing thousands of columns).
-This means that seemingly simple queries (e.g., finding a single record about a host:
+Censys datasets are extremely wide, often containing thousands of columns, so seemingly simple queries (e.g., finding a single record about a host:

-select * from ipv4_public.current where ip = '188.8.131.52') will process several terabytes of data.
-This can be costly ($5-10 for the single query) if you're not careful.
-You can easily reduce these costs by only selecting the columns you need and by combining small queries into a single large query.
+SELECT * FROM censys-io.universal_internet_dataset.current WHERE host_identifer.ipv4 = '22.214.171.124' will process several terabytes of data.
+This can be costly ($5-10 for the single query).
+Reduce these costs by only selecting the columns you need or by combining several small queries into a single larger query.

 - Standard SQL Only.
 BigQuery does not allow mixing standard and legacy SQL.
 This means that Censys views can only be queried using Standard SQL.